Emperor Yuan of Jin: Early life

 Sima Rui was born in 276 in the Jin capital of Luoyang.
-He was the son of Sima Jin (司馬覲, heir to the princedom of Langya) and his wife, Xiahou Guangji (夏侯光姬 (Xiàhóu guāng jī)).
-According to an alternative account at the end of his biography in the Book of Jin, Sima Rui may have been the product of an affair between Xiahou Guangji and a minor official from the family of Cao Wei general Niu Jin.
+He was the son of Sima Jin (司馬覲, heir to the princedom of Langya) and his wife, Xiahou Guangji (夏侯光姬 (Xiàhóu guāng jī) (Note: Xiahou Guangji was a daughter of Xiahou Zhuang, son of Xiahou Wei, son of Xiahou Yuan.)).
+However, there is a rumour which originates from the Chronicles of Jin (晉陽秋), written by the Eastern Jin historian, Sun Sheng (302–373), that Sima Rui was the product of an affair between Xiahou Guangji and a kinsman of the Cao Wei general, Niu Jin.
 Sima Rui's grandfather Sima Zhou (prince of Langya and uncle of Emperor Wu of Jin) died in June 283, leaving Sima Jin to inherit the princedom; Xiahou became princess consort.
 Sima Jin died on 9 March 290 at age 35 (by East Asian reckoning), and Sima Rui became Prince of Langya.
-The Book of Jin described him as steady and dexterous.
+The Book of Jin described him as steady, quick-witted and magnanimous.

 About two months after Sima Rui became Prince of Langya, Emperor Wu died.
 Wu's successor, Emperor Hui, was developmentally disabled and controlled by several regents during his reign.
 As the struggle to become Emperor Hui's regent (known as the War of the Eight Princes) intensified, Sima Rui remained aloof from political developments to protect himself.
 His ability to hide his talents ensured that most people were unaware of them.
-Ji Shao (嵇绍 (Jī Shào), son of Ji Kang), who was Palace Attendant, saw that Sima Rui was special: "The Prince of Langya has an extraordinary appearance, which does not belong to that of a subject."
+Ji Shao (嵇紹 (Jī Shào), son of Ji Kang), who was Palace Attendant, saw that Sima Rui was special: "The Prince of Langya has an extraordinary appearance, which does not belong to that of a subject."

-In 304, during the War of the Eight Princes, Sima Rui joined Donghai prince Sima Yue's campaign against Chengdu prince Sima Ying as a minor general.
+In 304, during the War of the Eight Princes, Sima Rui joined the Prince of Donghai Sima Yue's campaign against the Prince of Chengdu Sima Ying as a minor general.
 After Sima Ying defeated Sima Yue, Sima Ying executed Sima Rui's uncle Sima Yao (司馬繇 (Sīmǎ yáo), prince of Dong'an) on 18 September.
 He fled back to his principality, Langxie – roughly modern Weifang, Shandong – under the counsel of Sima Yue's assistant Wang Dao, whom he befriended during the campaign.
-He first tried to return to Luoyang, but when he was about to cross the Yellow River he was stopped by guards who were instructed to keep any nobles or high-level officials from crossing; Sima Ying had ordered that, fearing that nobles would desert him or plot against him.
-His guard, Song Dian, (宋典 (Sòng diǎn)) arrived with the ruse that they were both construction workers; the guards then allowed them to cross.
+He first tried to return to Luoyang, but when he was about to cross the Yellow River he was stopped by guards who were instructed to stop any nobles or high-level officials from crossing; Sima Ying had ordered that, fearing that nobles would desert him or plot against him.
+His guard, Song Dian, (宋典 (Sòng diǎn) (Note: In vol.85 of Zizhi Tongjian, Song's name was recorded as "Song Xing".)) arrived with the ruse that they were both construction workers; the guards then allowed them to cross.
 After Sima Rui arrived in Luoyang, he and his mother went to Langxie and spent the next few years away from the civil wars.